Neproxx/ID2223-LikeItOrNot/README.md

 The feature pipeline is deployed on modal and run on a daily schedule.
 It scans a set of subreddits for new posts / comments, pre-processes them and adds them to the feature store on hopsworks.

-The following subreddits are crawled on a daily basis:
+A long list of subreddits are crawled on a daily basis, these include for example:

 - /r/AskReddit
-- /r/todayilearned
-- /r/gaming
 - /r/explainlikeimfive
 - /r/Showerthoughts